Mirror mount: Types of mirror mount

 One way of eliminating this translation along the axis is to set the first ball on a fine-thread screw as well.
 By appropriate adjustment of all three screws, the mirror can be tilted in either direction without translation.
-The screws can by driven by a motor under computer control to make this seem to the operator like simple rotation about a virtual pivot point in the center of the mirror surface.
+The screws can be driven by a motor under computer control to make this seem to the operator like simple rotation about a virtual pivot point in the center of the mirror surface.
 The translation can instead be eliminated mechanically by using a gimbal mount, which uses two rings that each pivot about a line running through the center of the mirror.
 This gives kinematically correct two-axis rotation about the center of the mirror.

 With both types of mount, springs are needed to keep the frame pressed against the ball bearings, unless the mount is designed to be used only in an orientation where gravity will keep the frame in place.
 Following the cantilever principle, a large mount allows finer control than a smaller one.
 The frames are ideally made of a light material, to make the resonant frequency of the structure high.
 This reduces vibration, since many common sources of vibration are relatively low frequency.
 For stability, the fixed frame is supported by a rigid mount that is securely bolted to a supporting surface.
 In a laboratory environment, this is typically an optical table.
 A shock can cause the mount to move away from the ball bearings, but because there are only 6, hard contacts, the mirror will return to the original position, preserving the alignment.

 The mount itself has to avoid deformation of the mounted optics.
 Stress from mounting can introduce aberration in the light reflected from a mirror, or photoelasticity inside a lens.
 In some lasers the mirrors have to be easily replaced, in which case the mount needs to be designed to allow the mirror to be removed and replaced without losing the correct alignment.